B2B marketers: ‘start and own a movement’ (and how to do it)

 ‘Starting a movement’ isn’t just for B2C marketers, it’s something B2B practitioners should be setting their sights on too.
 After all, that’s what drives change, progress and success.

 Marketing never stands still.
 Take a look at the programs sitting on your computer or your phone right now.
-Some of your most used applications for work right now probably didn’t even exist a few years ago and yet now form a major part of how you operate day-to-day.
+Some of your most used applications for work probably didn’t even exist a few years ago and yet now form a major part of how you operate day-to-day.

 What about the tactics and strategies you employ?
 They will no doubt be (or certainly should be!) radically different from what you employed as little as three or four years ago.
 Times change and you need to change too.